ParadoxGameConverters/CK3ToEU4/CK3toEU4/Data_Files/ReadMe.txt

 An list of those who contributed effort to this mammoth undertaking

+* Comagoosie 								- Rakaly melter
-Idhrendur			- Sanity Checks and Review Mysterious_Italy	- Data Files, Graphics
+* Idhrendur 								- Sanity Checks and Review
+* IohannesIohannium (aka Mysterious_Italy) 	- Data Files
+* Elfangor 									- Data Files
+* Silver Wizard 							- Coding support
-Zemurin				- Programming, Testing
+* Zemurin 									- The Weave

  - AND ALL THE OTHERS WHO GAVE THEIR INPUT ON THE FORUM AND DISCORD -